UJ5/Reinforcement_learning/CartPole_V0/README.md

 Maximum score or episode length in this system is 200.
 The game terminates if:

-- The pole angle is more than ±12 degrees from thevertical axis.
+- The pole angle is more than ±12 degrees from the vertical axis.
 - The cart position is more than ±2.4cm from the centre.
 - The episode length is greater than 200.